dbvisel/raspberrypidemo/wiring.md

  * VRx (gray wire) to Arduino analogue pin 0
  * VRy (purple wire) to Arduino anlogue pin 1
  * SW (blue wire) to Arduino digital pin 2

+# Relay

+For this to work, the relay needs its two connectors plugged into the cord of the laser light show.

+ * Raspberry Pi (IO19) —> relay
+ * Orange + brown wires from the relay to the cord of the laser light show